treysl/RPA-Fraud_Detection/README.md

 SQL queries in the `transaction_data` schema are used to find transactions that match suspicious patterns, such as originating from specific zip codes, associated with certain names, originating from internal-use IP addresses, using temporary email services, etc.

 The data was provided by Codecademy as part of the [Data Science Path](https://www.codecademy.com/learn/paths/data-science) course.
-Althought the tabkes themselves are inaccessible, table prints have been provided in the 'SQL - RPA' folder.
+Although the tables themselves are inaccessible, table prints have been provided in the 'SQL - RPA' folder.